NASH-nrxt/NASH/README.md

 ## Abstract

-NASH (NARI Agentic Security Harness) generated 1,501 PoCs across the 1,507 real-world vulnerability tasks in [CyberGym](https://github.com/sunblaze-ucb/cybergym).
+NASH generated 1,501 PoCs across the 1,507 real-world vulnerability tasks in [CyberGym](https://github.com/sunblaze-ucb/cybergym).
 Of these, 1,377 were fixed-clean PoCs, yielding a strictly verified success rate of 91.4%.

 CyberGym Level 1 requires an agent to generate one final PoC using only the vulnerability description and the pre-patch source repository.
 The PoC must trigger the vulnerability on the vulnerable target without triggering it on the fixed target.